Sony AF 50mm F2.8 Macro A-mount lens review by QuietOC

 Tamron SP 90 F2.5 Macro

 Wide rubber focus grip

 |comment:||The original Minolta AF version of this lens was $350 in 1985.
 The RS version added the circular aperture, the focus hold button, and the range limiter and was $300 when released in 1993.
 Minolta added a focus clutch and distance encoder in 2001.
 Sony's current list price is $600.
 This was a well used copy with a discolored focus grip and original caps purchased from an individual eBay seller.
 "JAPAN"|

 The focus grip is much wider than the one on the Minolta RS and the focus hold button is slightly larger.
+The focus clutch keeps the grip from spinning during AF, but introduces some vagueness to the manual focus action.
 The range limiter and focus hold buttons are no longer aligned with the mounting indicator and each other.

 This lens extends almost as much as the 100 mm macro at 1:1.
 The focus scale looks to be nearly identical to the 50 F3.5.
 The amount of grip rotation and barrel extension at 1:2 is very similar to the smaller lens.
 The optical elements are barely any larger.
 The front elements of both are deeply inset.